ukcs485gFall18/final-zzztop/README.md

 The result is our parking app custom to UK and its permits, hours, and lots, streets, and garages.

+For best use, we recommend simulating your location on campus, such as at Willy T: 401 Hilltop Ave, Lexington, KY 40506

 Sources:
 Source for font size: https://stackoverflow.com/questions/28742018/swift-increase-font-size-of-the-uitextview-how